 In addition to that, you develop strong muscle memory for where the controls are on your camera.
 This makes it much easier to respond in fast-moving situations and find the right settings quickly.
 Just as importantly, it frees up your brain to think about what will make the most satisfying images–the really creative part.

 Why not challenge yourself to shoot more regularly?
 If a 365 photo project seems overwhelming, perhaps aim to share your best photo here on Photoblog every week to start with.
 Try checking out our weekly theme for inspiration.

 3. Don’t Dismiss The Familiar

 Photography doesn’t have to require expensive trips abroad.
 There’s always something interesting to photograph, even in places you know inside out.
-I lived in the one place for all of my life until three years ago, but if I looked hard enough, I could always find something to photograph there.
+I lived in one place for all of my life until three years ago, but if I looked hard enough, I could always find something to photograph there.
 There is beauty and interest to be found in the most mundane settings.

 Go for a walk around your home town with your camera, and shoot five scenes you’ve never photographed before.
 Spend time finding a new angle on something very familiar.

 Learning about photography doesn’t just happen by taking pictures–practice can take other forms too.
 I spend a lot of time on the road, or traveling on trains, and use that otherwise dead time to learn about photography.
 I listen to lots of podcasts and spend time reading about the subject.
 You can see a list of my favorite podcasts here.